Chart Color Schemes

 Kinross performs slightly above the national average for education, showing competitive qualification levels and steady academic outcomes

-Kinross Trail's educational qualifications lag behind regional benchmarks, with 21.7% of residents aged 15+ holding university degrees compared to the Australian average of 30.4%.
-University degree holders in Kinross Trail include Bachelor graduates at 16.4%, postgraduate qualified individuals at 3.2%, and graduate diploma holders at 2.1%.
-Vocational credentials are prominent, with 40.8% of residents aged 15+ holding them, including advanced diplomas (12.0%) and certificates (28.8%).
+Kinross Trail has educational qualifications that trail regional benchmarks, with 21.7% of residents aged 15+ holding university degrees compared to the Australian average of 30.4%.
+The most common qualification is a bachelor degree, held by 16.4% of residents, followed by postgraduate qualifications (3.2%) and graduate diplomas (2.1%).
+Vocational credentials are also prominent, with 40.8% of residents aged 15+ holding such qualifications, including advanced diplomas (12.0%) and certificates (28.8%).
 Educational participation is high, with 30.1% of residents currently enrolled in formal education.

 Frequently Asked Questions - Education